ustas-eth/daily-glider/articles/contract/README.md

 ```

 > Don't forget to add `.exec()` after these methods because they return `Contracts` too.
-It's the same as with the declarative query in the beggining of glides, you can change the limit and the offset or add more filtration or descend to functions/instructions.
+It's the same as with the declarative query in the beginning of glides, you can change the limit and the offset or add more filtration or descend to functions/instructions.

 ## Read next: [Function](../function/README.md)